-Windsong will bring quality care to underserved communities throughout Western New York with its new mobile screening mammography services.
+Windsong continues to bring quality care to underserved communities throughout Western New York with its mobile screening mammography service.
 The goal of this program is to work collaboratively with community partners to improve access to breast cancer screening.
 This project is supported with funds from Health Research and the New York State Department of Health.
 To learn more please click here, or contact us at 716-929-9494.

 “DON’T FORGET TO MAKE YOUR APPOINTMENT FOR YOUR FIRST MAMMOGRAM AT FORTY AND ANNUALLY THEREAFTER,” says Michelle.